kavinksm/codedeploy/README.md

 #Instruction
 1. Login to AWS console
 2. Create Two Roles in IAM
-	i.
+2.1.
 Create Custom Policy for codedeploy with the below template eg : role-codedeploy
 >			{
 >			  "Version": "2012-10-17",
 >			  "Statement": [